Your GDPR compliance update for Evolution; what you need to know & how it will affect your business!

-Over the last 12 months, Gemini Systems have been working with other leading industry suppliers, business leaders and our customers to develop relevant, suitable changes within Evolution.
+Over the last 18 months, Gemini Systems have been working with other leading industry suppliers, business leaders and our customers to develop relevant, suitable changes within Evolution.
 These changes have also been key to the development of our Business Accelerators, which sets Gemini Systems apart from other, more traditional, DMS Vendors.
-The GDPR update will be available from February and we’ve outlined some of the changes below.
+The GDPR update will be available in May and we’ve outlined some of the changes below.

 As a business, you should already be aware of what GDPR means for you and how it will affect your processes, practices and security.
 However, for more information on GDPR (and the steps you should make) The Information Commissioner’s Office (ICO) website is a great source of information and guidance.

 How will Evolution help my business stay compliant?

 Internal processes, procedure and security are vital considerations for you to make when considering GDPR.
 As Evolution should ideally hold all of your customer and prospecting data, Gemini Systems have made changes in key touch-point areas where Personally Identifiable Information (PII)